 - 3.4.1 Advancement to the highest rank in Teaching and Research as well as Teaching-Focused streams is not automatic.
 Excelling in one area of criteria for ranks and streams normally cannot substitute for another.
 Rigorous standards are applied for evaluating research and scholarship, teaching, and service, or other assigned duties, in considering promotion to Professor or Professor (Teaching) to ensure that the academic staff member has achieved the recognition required for this rank as set out above in Part B.2.
-An academic staff member considering promotion to Professor or Professor (Teaching) should be an exemplary member of the academy who consistently demonstrates a high standard of achievement in all areas and roles and demonstrates due diligence in meeting assigned duties. - 3.4.2 When an academic staff member applies for Professor or Professor (Teaching), the FTPC shall consider the complete career record of the academic staff member at the University of Calgary and elsewhere.
+An academic staff member considering promotion to Professor or Professo - 3.4.2 When an academic staff member applies for Professor or Professor (Teaching), the FTPC shall consider the complete career record of the academic staff member at the University of Calgary and elsewhere.